ypnyp/yipnyap-docs/docs/security/kukiko.md

 - Pedophilia
 - Zoophilia
-- Attacks based on someone's identity (Sexuality, Gender, Pronouns, Age, People of Colour, Religion, Culture, etc.).
+- Attacks based on someone's identity (Sexuality, Gender, Pronouns, Age, People of Colour, Religion, Culture, Ethnicity, etc.).
-  - This includes purposefully using someone's incorrect pronouns, or their dead name, as well as telling others to use fake pronouns when referring to you and/or others with the intention of "humour" and/or disrespect.
+  - This includes purposefully using someone's incorrect pronouns, or their dead name, as well as telling others to use "fake" pronouns when referring to you and/or others with the intention of making fun of others and/or disrespect.
 - Content that may break our code of conduct to date and do not fit other reasons in this list.
 - Content from PG-13 accounts that may be sexually explicit, or posts from R18 accounts that contain extreme pornography.
 - Unsolicited flirting with others.